routegy/routegy-docs/app/docs/tutorial/streamline-curbside.md

 * *Waiting Curbside Customers*
 * *Delivered Curbside Customers*

 Routegy will automatically add a new Trello card to the *Waiting Customers* list every time a customer interacts with the touchpoint that you defined earlier.
-Then, you and your staff can move these cards to the *Delivered Customers* list as orders are fullfiled.
+Then, you and your staff can move these cards to the *Delivered Customers* list as orders are fulfilled.

 <p align="center">
 	<img src="/images/curbside-pickup/trello-lists.png" width="75%">
 </p>

-Creating your first board and list in Trello is very straight forward, and well explained in [this official guide](https://trello.com/guide/create-a-board).
+Creating your first board and list in Trello is very straightforward and well explained in [the official guide](https://trello.com/guide/create-a-board).

-Once you have your lists created, you'll need to collect two bits of data from Trello that are required for the integration with Routegy.
+Once you have create your lists, you'll need to collect two bits of data from Trello that are required for the integration with Routegy:
 * Your **Trello API Key** and **Token**
 * **ListId** of your *Waiting Curbside Customers* list